scottlamb/moonfire-nvr/guide/troubleshooting.md

 PPPP = module path
 ...  = message body
 ```

+Moonfire NVR names a few important thread types as follows:

+*   `main`: during `moonfire-nvr run`, the main thread does initial setup then
+    just waits for the other threads.
+In other subcommands, it does everything.
+*   `s-CAMERA-TYPE`: there is one of these threads for every recorded stream
+    (up to two per camera, where `TYPE` is `main` or `sub`).
+These threads read
+    frames from the cameras via RTSP and write them to disk.
+*   `sync-PATH`: there is one of these threads for every sample file directory.
+    These threads call `fsync` to commit sample files to disk, delete old sample
+    files, and flush the database.

 You can use the following command to teach [`lnav`](http://lnav.org/) Moonfire
 NVR's log format: